miticv/miticv.github.io/fsharp.md

       | 6 -> CarType.HeavyLoadCarrier
       | x when x %2 = 1 -> CarType.WierdContraption
       | _ -> CarType.CrazyMonster
-   new() = Car("red")                                     //SECONDARY constructor without parameters! member x.Move() = printg "The %scar is moving" color   //x is SELF reference!
+   new() = Car("red")                                                  //SECONDARY constructor without parameters! member x.Move() = printg "The %s car (%A) is moving" color carType  //x is SELF reference!
 You can use self instead also

 let car = Car()
 car.Move()